 Now you will need a logo as well as a look and feel for your brand.
 Consider somewhere like 99designs.com or fiverr.com to get help from designers without breaking the bank.
 Pick a product and have them design a logo, using a font you like, and get a feel for what your product will look like.
 Many of these designers have stock images they can use to give you a mockup of a finished product.

 Next up, the complexities, which is where we sometimes lose about 75% of the people who got this far.
 The dreaded MOQs (minimum order quantities).

 Most people search for “Private Label ____” (the blank is the product you are looking for) on Google.
 If you were looking to make private label aloe vera gel, for example, you’ll find several manufacturers who private label that product.
-So, how many units do you have to order to qualify (MOQ)?
-Some manufacturers want an order of 10,000minimum to put your label on it.
+So, how many units do you have in order qualifying (MOQ)?
+Some manufacturers want an order of 10,000minimums to put your label on it.
 Some are just 5,000.
 A few will do only 1,000, and just a small handful will do as low as 500.
 But keep in mind that is per product.

 3) Appealing to Consumers

 How can small brands compete?
 How do startups ever get large enough to order even the minimum MOQs?
 Is the whole thing rigged, so the little guys can’t even get started, let alone go up against the big brands?

 The short answer is yes, sort of, but there is good news.
 Today’s consumer has grown tired of the stale old beauty companies, those large Fortune 500 brands sold in every department store across the country.